 Hon.
 Elizabeth S. Morris

-She received her Law Degree from the University of Maryland Law School and went on to serve four years as legal counsel at the National Security Agency.
-Judge Morris remarked, “The agency prepared me well because it was a very fast-paced environment where I dealt with a lot of different issues and . . . a diverse population.”
+She received a B.A. from Indiana University of Pennsylvania, in 1999 and her Law Degree from University of Maryland Law School in 2002 and went on to serve four years as legal counsel at the National Security Agency.
+Judge Morris remarked, “The agency prepared me well because it was a very fast-paced environment where I dealt with a lot of different issues and . . . a diverse population.

-Judge Morris served seven years in the Attorney General’s Office splitting her time between the office’s contract litigation division and with the Department of Labor, Licensing and Regulation for compensation and work-related cases: “The Office of General Counsel [. . .] prepared me because our responsibility is to give advice, so the agency follows the law.”
+Morris served seven years in the Attorney General’s Office “splitting her time between the office’s contract litigation division and with the Department of Labor, Licensing and Regulation for compensation and work-related cases: “[T]he Office of General Counsel [. . .] prepared me because our responsibility is to give advice, so the agency follows the law.

 Overall, Judge Morris sees herself as a person who can “open doors for young girls who will one day follow in her footsteps.”